Skip to content

 If this is your first session, you don't need to commit to a regular practice.
 Just notice what's different in the days that follow.
 For most clients, the answer is sleep, mood, and a sense of inner spaciousness they hadn't realized was missing.

-Reiki sessions in Chandler at MEditation TIME are $125 for 60 minutes.
+Reiki sessions in Phoenix at MEditation TIME are $125 for 60 minutes.
 The Signature Energy Session, which combines Reiki with three touch modalities, is $200 for 90 minutes.
 Either is a good place to begin.

 More Articles